billlanyon/python_tictactoe/README.md

 TBC

 ### Logging
 Logging is configured by the file log.conf.
-Debug messages are currently sent to the console and logged to the file ttt.log.
+Debug messages are currently logged to the file ttt.log and error messages and above to the console.